Bible Event – Jesus’ Life

 The Passover meal, as celebrated in Jesus’ era, was not as elaborate as it is today; since then other traditional observances have been added.
-However, its basic components remain unchanged; a mixture of prayer, singing, storytelling and the meal.
+However, its basic components remain unchanged; a mixture of praying, singing, storytelling and a meal.

 Jesus, despite his imminent arrest, torture and crucifixion, was looking forward to it.
 He said to his Apostles, “I have earnestly desired to eat this Passover with you before I suffer.
 For I tell you, I will not eat it again until it is fulfilled in the kingdom of God”.

 During the meal, Jesus got up, filled a basin with water and tied a towel around his waist.
 He then, to their amazement, started washing the Apostle’s feet and drying them with the towel!

 Yes, most people wore sandals in those days and their feet got very dirty so, washing was common practice but if you didn’t wash your own feet, it was done by lowly servants, not Masters!

 When Jesus came to Simon Peter, he refused to let Him saying, “Lord, are you going to wash my feet? … You will never wash my feet”.
 Jesus answered, “What I am doing, you do not understand now, but you will understand later.
 Unless I wash your feet, you will have no inheritance with me”.
 Simon said, “Master, then not only my feet but my hands and head as well”.